Fiscal policy is focused on promoting long-term economic growth, rather than at cyclical changes or distributing income.

 Singapore constantly re-evaluates its longer-term economic strategies and policies to adapt to changing challenges and priorities.

-MAS has released an for financial services to develop Singapore as a leading global financial centre in Asia – one that connects global markets, supports Asia’s development, and serves Singapore’s economy.
+MAS has released an industry transformation map (ITM) for financial services to develop Singapore as a leading global financial centre in Asia – one that connects global markets, supports Asia’s development, and serves Singapore’s economy.

 The roadmap outlines growth strategies by business lines, programmes for upgrading skills, and an agenda for continuous innovation and technology adoption.